fuzhufozhu/ali_lot/intl.en-US/Best Practices/Upload temperature and humidity data to DingTalk chatbots.md

 3. Configure IoT Platform.
     1. In the IoT Platform console, select **Products** and then create a product for the temperature and humidity sensor.
     2. On the Topic Categories tab page of the product details page, create a topic category `/productKey/${deviceName}/user/data` whose Device Operation Authorizations is Publish.
+    3. On the Define Feature tab page, define two properties: temperature and humidity.
-    3. Select **Devices** and then register a device.
+    4. Select **Devices** and then register a device.
-    4. Click **View** next to the device name.
+    5. Click **View** next to the device name.
 On the Device Tag tab, click **Add** to add two device tags.

         |Tag Key|Tag Value|Description|
         |-------|---------|-----------|
         |tag|Room 007S, 3rd Floor, Building 2, Cloud Town |Device location|
         |deviceISN|T20180102XnbKjmoAnUb|Device number|

-    5. Select Rules to create and enable a rule.
+    6. Select Rules to create and enable a rule.
 A complete rule contains three parts: basic information, data processing SQL, and data forwarding.
 You can specify multiple forwarding actions for a rule.
         1. Configure the data processing script.

             The rules engine supports [SQL statements](../../../../../intl.en-US/User Guide/Rules/Data Forwarding/SQL statements.md#).